On my hike down memory lane, I stumbled across this gem………

 Downing Delgado and Dodging Death!

-Modern technology is amazing.
+Modern technology is fantastic.
 Think about it, we have TV, telephones, face-time and Skype.
 We can actually see the person we are talking to, even if they are thousands of miles away.
 All a far cry from pigeon post or smoke signals.

 However, as great as it is, FaceTime can also become an instrument of exquisite mental torture, as I managed to prove one night when Skyping my son in London.